 - Different types of flour (soy flour, whole wheat flour, all purpose white, etc.)

 - Ear wax (sounds gross but is very interesting to view!)

 Obviously, different specimens are easier in different seasons than others.
 January is a much better time to view snow and ice crystals than pond water if you’re in Minnesota, for instance.

 Where to get slides?
 You can pick them up inexpensively at online stores like Amazon.com, American Science and Surplus or Rainbow Resource.
 You can also pick them up at most neighborhood teacher stores and science supply stores.

 In a pinch, you can use the glass from small picture frames for microscope slides.
 We’ve even used a broken plastic CD case for a temporary slide to view something interesting that came along!

-Keep in mind that you can also order a “pocket microscope” (a tiny hand-held magnifier with a light) from eBay for an incredibly low price (with free shipping), which also works great for younger kids when you’re just starting out.
+Keep in mind that you can also order a “pocket microscope” (a tiny hand-held magnifier with a light) from eBay for under $5 (with free shipping), which also works great for younger kids when you’re just starting out.

 We love these pocket microscopes, especially for younger kids.
 They make great on-the-go magnifiers and work surprisingly well.
 I get them for party gifts and stocking stuffers too. 🙂